BushyCreate/PaperFN/README.md

 # PaperFN
-An custom made Verse Module designed for making 2D games in the Unreal Editor for Fortnite
+An fully custom made Verse Module designed for making 2D games/experiences in the Unreal Editor for Fortnite
+# Features